 - What are the challenges your team can help them with?

 To ensure marketing intelligence can be successfully derived from data across the marketing landscape, there are several steps organizations can take to ensure that they’re gathering the right intelligence data, reaching informed conclusions and leveraging the insights generated to the fullest potential:

 1. Enlist the Sales Team

 Sales teams for both B2B and B2C audiences are in a unique position to help assist marketing intelligence efforts.
-Considering that sales teams speak directly with customers and prospects, they often have an inside look on industry trends, competitor strengths and weaknesses and what clients are looking for in a solution, making them an invaluable asset when gathering marketing intelligence data.
+Considering that sales teams speak directly with customers and prospects, they often have an inside look at industry trends, competitor strengths and weaknesses, and what clients are looking for in a solution, making them an invaluable asset when gathering marketing intelligence data.

 2. Set Up a Customer Advisory Board